elm-nyc/elm-syntax/README.md

 where calling the function both updates the value of `foo` and returns a value that depends on both `foo` and the passed argument.
 The "side effect" here is the change in the value of `foo` and this sort of thing is not possible in elm.

 **FUNCTIONAL CONCEPT: determinism**
 Becase there is no mutation or side effects, any function, given an identical set of inputs, will always return the same thing.
 Thus, anywhere we see `1 + 1` in our code, we can replace it with `2`.
 This seems simple, but consider the javascript example above - the first time we called our function and passed it `1`, it would return `2`, but we cannot assume that it will always return 2 when passed 1, because the value of foo will change each time it is called.
+In discussing `=` we noted that, like in math, anything we see on one side of `=`, we can replace with what's on the other side; because function calls are deterministic, this includes expressions with functions.

 ## <| and |>
 What if we want to apply multiple functions to some arguments?
 We can do so with parentheses